-- 1. Research topic, including a brief proposal of the research to be carried out. - 2.
-The Names of the two supervisors and their signatures. - 3.
+- 1. Research topic, even a tentative one, including a brief outline of the research to be carried out. - 2.
+The names of the two supervisors and their signatures. - 3.
 Explanation of how the research will be interdisciplinary.
 It is important to emphasize the disciplines that will be integrated in the research.